platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated-generation-3.md

 This example should give you an idea of how the metrics appear.
 Dedicated Generation 3 environments metrics show resource usage for each app, service, and worker container.

-This reference project has a single app, two services (MySQL and Redis), and two workers.
+This reference project has a single app, two services (MySQL and Redis), and one worker.

 Once you've read the metrics, see [recommendations for action](./_index.md#dedicated-generation-3-environments).